shri1984/study-images/phylogenetics_050523_DM.md

 Plot trees using generic function.
 Remember here we are just making tree strucure.
 But you can play around and make colourful trees using different functions.

 ```
+treeUPGMA <- ladderize(treeUPGMA) #This function reorganizes the internal structure of the tree to get the ladderized effect when plotted

 plot(treeUPGMA, main="A Simple UPGMA Tree")

+treeNJ <- ladderize(treeNJ) #This function reorganizes the internal structure of the tree to get the ladderized effect when plotted

 plot(treeNJ, type = "phylogram", main="A Simple NJ Tree", show.tip=FALSE)